complete

 those not present in the data, supply each variable as a

-separate argument: expand(df, x, y, z)
+separate argument: expand(df, x, y, z).

 - To find only the combinations that occur in the data, use

-: expand(df, nesting(x, y, z))
+nesting: expand(df, nesting(x, y, z)).

 - You can combine the two forms.
 For example,

-expand(df, nesting(school_id, student_id), date)
+expand(df, nesting(school_id, student_id), date) would

 produce a row for each present school-student combination